ironwheel/mcp-servers/openai-dynamodb-server/README.md

 ### Environment Variables (.env)

-Create a `.env` file in the parent directory with the following:
+Create a `.env` file in the parent directory with the following fields.
+Note that the Cognito Identity Pool ID must be attached to an IAM policy that allows "dynamodb:Scan" of the tables described in the config.json.

 ```env
 AWS_REGION=us-east-1